 We calculated NV based on the prices Shin Yang reported for home market sales to unaffiliated customers that we determined were made within the ordinary course of trade.
 As explained above, we also included home market sales to affiliated parties that were made at arm's-length prices.
-We adjusted the starting price, where appropriate, for billing adjustments, discounts and rebates in accordance with 19 CFR 351.401(c).
+We adjusted the starting price, where appropriate, for rebates in accordance with 19 CFR 351.401(c).
 We also made deductions from NV, consistent with section 773(a)(6)(B)(ii) of the Act, for movement expenses.
 In addition, we made adjustments for differences in circumstances of sale in accordance with section 773(a)(6)(C)(iii) of the Act and 19 CFR 351.410.
 We made these adjustments, where appropriate, by deducting direct selling expenses incurred on home market sales and adding U.S. direct selling expenses to NV.
-Direct selling expenses consisted of credit expenses, warranty expenses, and factoring expenses.
-We also made adjustments for differences in domestic and export packing expenses in accordance with sections 773(a)(6)(A) and 773(a)(6)(B)(i) of the Act.34
+Direct selling expenses consisted of credit expenses, warranty expenses, trade promotion fees, bank charges, cargo certification fees, harbor construction fees, and containerization fees.
+We also made adjustments for differences in domestic and export packing expenses in accordance with sections 773(a)(6)(A) and 773(a)(6)(B)(i) of the Act.

 When comparing U.S. sale prices with normal values based on comparison market sale prices of similar, but not identical, merchandise, we also made adjustments for physical differences in merchandise in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
-We based this adjustment on the difference in the variable cost of manufacturing for the foreign like products and the subject merchandise.35
+We based this adjustment on the difference in the variable cost of manufacturing for the foreign like products and the subject merchandise.